ttiny/prototype-js/README.md

 Prototype
 =========
-Extensions to the JavaScript standard library for Node.js and browser.
+Extensions to the JavaScript standard library for Node.js and browser (the browser support is in untested state since the library transition to ES6, but probably still works).

 Most notably this module provides better OOP support with classes, inheritance, mixins and interfaces with no runtime overhead, staying